sowens81/demo-helm-observability/observability-platform.md

 - alertmanager
 - Azure Storage Account

-Prometheus is integrated with Thanos, to enable log term storage of metrics in an object storage (Azure Storage Account).
-Grafana is used to visualize the metrics stored in the object storage bucket.
-Alertmanager is used to send alerts to teams, pipelines, etc using webhooks.
+Prometheus is integrated with Thanos to enable long term storage of metrics in an object storage solution (Azure Storage Account).
+Grafana is used to visualize the metrics stored in the object storage account.
+AlertManager is used to send alerts to teams, pipelines, etc using webhooks.

 An approach to deploy the Observability Platform in a Kubernetes cluster is to use Helm charts.